 We intend to continue to open warehouses in new markets.
 Associated risks include difficulties in attracting members due to a lack of familiarity with us, attracting members of other wholesale club operators, our lesser familiarity with local member preferences, and seasonal differences in the market.
 Entry into new markets may bring us into competition with new competitors or with existing competitors with a large, established market presence.
-We cannot ensure that new warehouses and new e-commerce websites will be profitable and future profitability could be delayed or otherwise materially adversely affected.
+We cannot ensure that new warehouses and new e-commerce websites will be profitable and, as a result, future profitability could be delayed or otherwise materially adversely affected.

 Our failure to maintain membership growth, loyalty and brand recognition could adversely affect our results of operations.

 Membership loyalty and growth are essential to our business.
-The extent to which we achieve growth in our membership base, increase the penetration of Executive membership, and sustain high renewal rates materially influences our profitability.
+The extent to which we achieve growth in our membership base, increase the penetration of Executive members, and sustain high renewal rates materially influences our profitability.
 Damage to our brands or reputation may negatively impact comparable sales, diminish member trust, and reduce renewal rates and, accordingly, net sales and membership fee revenue, negatively impacting our results of operations.

 We sell many products under our Kirkland Signature brand.
 Maintaining consistent product quality, competitive pricing, and availability of these products is essential to developing and maintaining member loyalty.
 These products also generally carry higher margins than national brand products and represent a growing portion of our overall sales.
 If the Kirkland Signature brand experiences a loss of member acceptance or confidence, our sales and gross margin results could be adversely affected.

 Disruptions in merchandise distribution or processing, packaging, manufacturing, and other facilities could adversely affect sales and member satisfaction.